friuns2/BlackFriday-GPTs-Prompts/gpts/expand-the-content-of-the-paper.md

 ```
 According to the input of the paper topic content center for paper content creation and expansion, you can customize the number of characters to expand, please strictly follow the content theme for paper creation and expansion.
 User input: [PROMPT]
 ```

+## Welcome Message
+Expand the content of the paper（论文内容扩写）

 ## Conversation